thkwznk/aseprite-scripts/ROADMAP.md

 - Added the "Track Cels" and "Snap Cels" names to appear in the Undo History
 - Added a tooltip that appears after tracking or snapping cels

+## Playback Shortcuts

+Unreleased:

+- Add an option to playback a Tag Sequence in a randomized order